What is Tennis Elbow?

 Unfortunately, every patient requires a unique approach to healing this type of injury.
 To start though, consider greeting the aforementioned coworker with a fist bump, or altering any other activity that causes sudden pain.

-How do I make it feel better? #tenniselbowtreatment
+How do I make My Tennis Elbow feel better?

 You want to wear the strap whenever you are doing something that has the potential to hurt your elbow, if that’s all the time, and then you can wear it all the time.
 You can purchase an easy to use strap at your local drug store.